• 4,000 firms

 Benefits of giving a non-monetary incentive to deserving staff

-A non-monetary incentive is a powerful tool for businesses looking to push employees to their full potential without always relying on financial rewards.
+A non-monetary incentive is a strong tool for any business.
+So it pushes staff to their best without always spending money.

 Enhances employee morale